-Scottish Government data shows that in 2013 - 14
+Scottish Government data shows that in 2013-14 the

-- the middle 50% had just over half of all income
+- middle 50% had just over half of all income

-- the top 2% had nearly 10% of all household income
+- top 2% had nearly 10% of all household income

-- the top 10% of households had around a quarter of all household income
+- top 10% of households had around a quarter of all household income

-- the bottom 40% of households had around a fifth of total household income.
+- bottom 40% of households had around a fifth of total household income.

-Individual and household incomes are influenced by the tax and social security system, and the employment available.
+Individual and household incomes are influenced by a number of factors, including the tax and social security system, and the employment available.